-This paper studies the interdependence between economic conditions and credit spread.
-Using a multivariate GARCH-M model, this study simultaneously evaluates the effects of credit spread level and volatility on consumption growth, and the effects of consumption growth level and volatility on the credit spread.
-This paper finds that the credit spread tends to increase when previous consumption growth decreases and contemporaneous consumption growth volatility increases.
-On the other hand, consumption growth tends to decrease when the previous credit spread increases and contemporaneous credit spread volatility increases.
+We study the interdependence between economic condition and the credit spread.
+Using a multivariate GARCH-M model, we simultaneously evaluate the effects of credit spread level and volatility on consumption growth, and the effects of consumption growth level and volatility on the credit spread.
+We find that the credit spread tends to increase when previous consumption growth decreases and contemporaneous consumption growth volatility increases.
+On the other hand, consumption growth tends to decrease when previous credit spread increases and contemporaneous credit spread volatility increases.

 These findings on the credit spread shed new light on the vast literature of empirical consumption-based asset pricing.
-This paper shows that both consumption growth level and volatility determine risk premia.
+We show that both consumption growth level and volatility determine risk premium.
 This finding is in line with the Epstein and Zin (1989) preference, which generalizes the level focusing exponential preference by featuring intertemporal substitutions.
 Investors would require a higher risk premium when intertemporal consumptions, reflected in consumption growth, become more uncertain.
-This paper directly tests this hypothesis within the volatility in a mean model while accounting for the consumption growth level.
+We directly test this hypothesis within our volatility in a mean model while accounting for the consumption growth level.

 The parallel findings regarding consumption growth can be interpreted by the financial accelerator mechanism (Bernanke et al., 1989).
 When the credit market condition deteriorates, measured by a widened credit spread and increased uncertainty, the total credit supply decreases, which leads to decreased investment and output (and hence consumption).
-By employing the general framework, this study can examine both the level effect and the uncertainty effect regarding credit market conditions.
+By employing our general framework, we are able to examine both the level effect and the uncertainty effect regarding credit market conditions.